ckan/ckan/doc/extensions/adding-custom-fields.rst

 .. topic:: Details

    CKAN will take any additional keys from the resource schema and save them the it's extras field.
-This is a Postgres Json datatype field, any additional keys get saved there.
-The templates will automatically check this field and display them in the resource_read page.
+This is a Postgres Json datatype field, The templates will automatically check this field and display them in the resource_read page.